maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 # Structures

 A structure is simply a section of memory that contains structured data.
 Each piece of data in the structure is known as a "member" of the structure.
-Structures and their members no meaning on their own; they are simply blocks of data.
+Structures and their members have no meaning on their own; they are simply blocks of data.

 ## size of structures
 The size of a given structure is equal to the sum of the sizes of each member.
 For example, the [Rect](http://msdn.microsoft.com/en-us/library/dd162897.aspx) structure is defined as follows: